Andre-L-Melo/R_Language-Data_Analytics/Customer_Churn_Analytics/Readme.md

              |     0.734 |     0.266 |           |
 -------------|-----------|-----------|-----------|
 ```
-Okay, we were not too bad, even though we still had more thing to do in Exploratory Analysis phase.
+We were not too bad, even though we still had more things to do in the Exploratory Analysis phase.
 Maybe we will give it another try later.

 Hey, we still have one more thing to do with this model, check the Odds Ratio.
-The Odds Ratio it is the likelihood of an event happening.
+The Odds Ratio is the likelihood of an event happening.

 ``` r
 exp(cbind(OR=coef(LogModel), confint(LogModel)))